 Next, consider if an Assignment is appropriate and legally enforceable.
 When it comes to Assignments, there are typically three circumstances where a court will not enforce the document:

 Once you have determined that you can assign the contract, use LawDepot’s Assignment template to prepare your document.
-Our questionnaire prompts you to answer a series of questions to customise your Assignment to meet your specific needs.
+Our questionnaire prompts you to answer a series of questions to customize your Assignment to meet your specific needs.

 If you're assigning a contract, provide notice to the other parties in the contract (also known as obligators).